 It’s clear that chatbots won’t become the be-all and end-all of business communication soon but if used right, they can become a great asset for your company and a convenient way for your customers to get quick, instant and 24-hour service.

-The latter is the most common benefit cited by the customers.
 64% said they like the fact chatbots offer a 24-hour service.
 The instant response came second, tied with answers to simple questions (55%).

 Shortening the communication process benefits both sides, saving time and resources.
 However, it’s important to keep the pain points in mind.

 Your business will benefit from smart usage of chatbots but can take a hit in conversions if you expect them to cover the entire customer service.
 It’s crucial to make it clear what your chatbot can help with.
-Otherwise, instead of making the communication easier, the effect will be the opposite, causing frustration for your visitors.
+Otherwise, instead of making communication easier, the effect will be the opposite, causing frustration for your visitors.

 Offer your visitors a way to switch the communication channel directly from the chatbot window.
 Ensure your chatbot can guide customers to the contact channel that suits their needs.

 Don’t treat chatbots as a replacement for your current contact options.
 Combine them with traditional business communication channels.
 You will streamline your customer service process and improve your response times.
 If you notice an improvement (or a negative change!), let me know.

 Do your daily “status report” meetings suck?
 We’ve all been there.
 So here’s our gift to you – immediate access to a PDF that will improve them.

 Originally published Feb 21, 2019 9:38:42 AM, updated June 1 2023.